-Bills from ProPath Services, LLP are generally for outpatient laboratory testing (such as biopsies and Pap smears) performed at your physician's office or a surgery center.
+Bills from ProPath Services, LLC are generally for outpatient laboratory testing (such as biopsies and Pap smears) performed at your physician's office or a surgery center.

 I paid my co-pay at the doctor's office.
 Why am I getting a bill from ProPath?

 Co-payments typically cover physician office visits only.
 Any patient responsibility, typically deductible and/or coinsurance, based on your member agreement with your health plan will be billed to you once your insurance has processed your claim.
 This will be reflective on your ProPath billing statement as well as your Explanation of Benefits (EOB) from your insurance.

 Why have I received a bill when I have insurance that covers my laboratory testing?

 Please remember that insurance plans have varying benefit levels and only you can be sure your insurance company processed your claim according to your plan provisions.
 If you feel your claim was processed incorrectly, please contact your insurance company.

 ProPath is a participating provider with most insurance companies.
 If ProPath is not a participating provider with your insurance, ProPath will send you a billing statement for any portion applied to your out-of-network deductible and/or coinsurance and you will be expected to pay the bill accordingly.

 I have a secondary insurance plan.
 Does ProPath file those claims for me?

 ProPath will file all primary and secondary insurance claims on your behalf based on the information sent to us when the testing is ordered.
 Once all plans have processed your claim, you will be billed for any remaining portion.
 If ProPath failed to file to the proper insurance or to your secondary, please contact Customer Service and they can assist.

 I have Medicare or Medicaid.
 What will I have to pay?